-If the .NET framework is available, regular expressions can be used to select objects.
+Regular expressions can be used to select objects.
 You indicate that your filter is a regular expression by providing the switch -regex.

 The commands which accept filters are fnslike, varslike, nameslike, reordlocals, sizeof and commentalign.
 They all apply to THE CURRENT NAMESPACE, i.e. you cannot supply a dotted name as argument.